kubeflow/katib/README.md

 Hyperparameter Tuning on Kubernetes.
 This project is inspired by [Google vizier](https://static.googleusercontent.com/media/research.google.com/ja//pubs/archive/bcb15507f4b52991a0783013df4222240e942381.pdf).
 Katib is a scalable and flexible hyperparameter tuning framework and is tightly integrated with kubernetes.
-Also it does not depend on a specific Deep Learning framework e.g. TensorFlow, mxnet, and  pytorch).
+Also it does not depend on a specific Deep Learning framework e.g. TensorFlow, MXNet, and PyTorch).

 ## Name